primus/primus/README.md

 The `spark.request` gives you access to the HTTP request that was used to initiate the real-time connection with the server.
 Please note that this request is already answered and closed (in most cases) so do not attempt to write or answer it in anyway.
-But it might be useful access methods that get added by middleware layers etc.
+But it might be useful to access methods that get added by middleware layers, etc.

 #### spark.write(data)

 You can use the `spark.write` method to send data over the socket.
-The data is automatically encoded for you using the `parser` that you've set while creating the Primus instance.
+The data is automatically encoded for you using the `parser` that you've set while creating the Primus server instance.
 This method always returns `true` so back pressure isn't handled.

 ```js
 spark.write({ foo: 'bar' });